 Buying AAVE is similar to most other cryptocurrencies.
 Here are the basic steps that a user needs to know.

-1. The first thing required is an exchange account.
+1. The first thing required is an account on a crypto exchange.
 Make sure the exchange provides trading for the AAVE cryptocurrency.
 AAVE trades on many popular exchanges like Binance, Huobi Global, Kraken, CoinTiger, and SoFi Invest®.

 Buying crypto directly with a credit card might also be an option, but doing so often involves higher fees (not only might the exchange charge additional fees, but credit cards often treat crypto purchases as a cash advance, which comes with even more fees).